 THE SARUM RITE Sarum Breviary Noted.
-Performing Edition.
+Scholarly Edition.

-Volume A.
+Volume A. Part 15.
+Pages [591]-[634].

-Part 15.
-Pages [697]-[742].
-The Commemoration of Saint Thomas, Archbishop of Canterbury.
+At the Commemoration of Saint Thomas, Archbishop of Canterbury.
 The Translation and Commemoration of Saint Chad.
-The Feast of the Image of the Saviour.
-The Commemoration of Saint Etheldreda.
+At the Feast of the Image of the Saviour.

 Edited by William Renwick.

-Hamilton Ontario.
+HAMILTON ONTARIO.
 The Gregorian Institute of Canada.
 MMXXIIII.
 The Sarum Rite is published by The Gregorian Institute of Canada/L'Institut grégorien de Canada, c/o School of the Arts, McMaster University, 1280 Main Street West, Hamilton, Ontario, Canada L8S 4L8.
 The Gregorian Institute of Canada is affiliated with the School of the Arts, McMaster University.